 Greater employability and greater borrowing power can come with incorporating too, as banks and big business are generally more wary of doing business with sole traders.

-The sole trader structure is often considered better for the rookie freelancer, whilst going limited will generally suit the more seasoned freelancer.
+The sole trader structure is often considered better for the rookie freelancer, whilst going limited will generally suit the more seasoned freelancer or contractor.
 An accountant can tell you when the right time might be to make the move to a limited company.